top of page

 Guest post by Dawn Kozoboli

-I’m writing this to encourage any writers who might be havering about joining the Write for Life course with Anna in Brighton in November.
+I’m writing this to encourage any writers who might be havering about joining the Write for Life course with Anna in Brighton.
 I completed the course earlier this year and throughly recommend it.

 I don’t think I could have foreseen just how much it would mean to me when I turned up - full of nerves - on the first evening.
 A firm believer in the importance of place, I was happy that the sessions took place in the calm and airy space that is the Brighton Buddhist Centre.
 Anna was immediately welcoming and approachable and I think the group just gelled from that first evening.
 We were all writing different things - novels, poetry, short stories and more - and were all at different stages on our journey.
 As well as being our guide, it also felt that Anna was on the journey with us.